 For the hygiene risk assessment, it is important to recognise the functional requirements of hygienic design which are the prevention of ingress, accumulation, or growth of any hazards.
 Key in the model is the reduction of the identified hygiene risks by the systematic application of the hygienic design principles that the EHEDG foundation has been promoting for many years.
 The main hygienic design principles are summarised as segregation, cleanability, accessibility, drainability, material of construction and surfaces and geometry.

 The hygienic design principles are being applied in many HACCP pre-requisites programmes, the basic conditions and activities that are necessary within the organisation to maintain product quality and safety.
 Without hygienic design considerations, lubrication management, cleaning and disinfection, or pest management will be much less effective.
 Furthermore, the application of the hygienic design principles will also benefit sustainability with a less frequent and faster cleaning, resulting in reduced water consumption, cleaning agents, energy usage, waste production.

-The team is working towards the ambitious goal of delivering the guideline by mid-2023.
+The team is working towards the goal of delivering the guideline by the end of this year.
 In the meantime, download the EHEDG White Paper on GFSI Hygienic Design Scopes JI and JII.